tlikonen/wcheck-mode/README.md

 (the point) is on a marked text.

-If you use Wcheck mode as a spelling checker then it's natural to configure an action menu that offers spelling suggestions for the misspelled word.
-The action menu could also have an option to add the marked word to spell-checker's dictionary, so that the word is recognized in the future.
+If you use Wcheck mode as a spelling checker then it's natural to configure an action menu that offers spelling suggestions for misspelled words.
+The action menu could also have an option to add marked word to spell-checker's dictionary, so that the word is recognized in the future.
 That's only one application for Wcheck mode, though.
 Wcheck mode can be configured to find almost any kind of text elements from buffer, mark them, and offer any kind of actions for marked text.

 How does it compare to other spell-checkers?